thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 For any application protocol, 0-RTT MUST NOT be used unless a protocol-specific profile exists.

-At the time of writing, no such profile has been defined for CoAP {{CoAP}}.
+At the time of writing, no such profile has been defined for commonly used IoT application protocols such as CoAP {{CoAP}} or MQTT (Message Queuing Telemetry Transport).
+Therefore, this profile does not enable 0-RTT for CoAP, MQTT, or other IoT application protocols that lack a protocol-specific 0-RTT profile.
-Therefore, 0-RTT MUST NOT be used by CoAP applications.

-No specific recommendations are given for non-IETF IoT protocols such as MQTT (Message Queuing Telemetry Transport).

 # Certificate Profile {#certificate_profile}